elyalvarado/elyalvarado/README.md

 While there are many other values that I care about, these are the ones that I'll probably choose given any conflict between other values.

+### What I value on a team

+It's ok to know my personal values, but how does that translate to what I value on a team, or at work?
+Well

+* **Short feedback loops and continous learning**: There is no better way to _**learn**_, and to do it all the time than to have short feedback loops.
+Feedback provides all that you need to correct course, or to stay put and validate what you just learned.
+The fastest you get that feedback, the fastest you learn something.
+* **Trust**: This is the base of the piramid for building effective teams.
+I doubt there is goingn to be a manager README out there that doesn't mention this one.
+But how do you get there?
+I believe that acting with _**integrity**_ and holding yourself and others _**accountable**_ is one of the best ways to build trust.
+* **Shipping**: No matter the difficulties, you need to ship (_**resourcefulness**_).
+If you act with _**integrity**_, use those short feedback loops to continuously _**learn**_, hold yourself and other **accountable** on the results, then you'll not only ship, but you'll ship the right thing.

 ## How do I like to communicate

 ### Manifesto for Having Effective Conversations with Me